Subaru Service: What’s really necessary?

 Below I’ll list each service item, when the manufacturer recommends it be done, and then when we think it should be done.
 When there’s a difference between the manufacturer’s recommendation and ours, I’ll explain why.

 Subaru has adopted a 6,000 mile interval for motor oil.
 I should mention that there is no interval that requires only an oil change.
-The wheels should be rotated and brakes inspected every 6,000 miles as well.
+Subaru requires tire rotation and brake inspection brakes inspected every 6,000 miles as well.
 This is one of reasons why maintaining your car at a quick lube shop is a bad idea.

 6,000 miles is a weird interval, and some of the new Subaru engines tend to consume a lot of oil.
 Maintenance schedules have three general categories of service: small, medium, and large.
 A typical service schedule would be — small, small, medium, small, small, large, and then it repeats.
-When the 6K interval is used, the medium size “15K” type services don’t fit neatly into the pattern with large services at 30K.
+If you choose the 6,000 mile intervals, the medium size “15K” type services don’t fit neatly into the pattern with large services at 30K.
 We recommend changing the oil every 5,000 miles, just like Toyota recommends.

 Subaru recommends replacing the cabin filter every 12,000 miles.
 This is overkill in our opinion unless you park your car under a perpetually shedding tree or just got back from Burning Man.
 We recommend every 30K miles.
 Will this void your warranty?
 It shouldn’t, but it’s not my call.
 The only damage a clogged cabin filter could possibly do is to the blower motor, so unless the warranty claim is for the blower motor, I don’t see how a failure to replace the cabin filter on time could be used as an excuse.